 Part Two: How to Deliver Your Sales Presentation

-Sales phone calls are now visual meetings, thanks to the webcam and the explosion of web conferencing platforms.
+Visual sales meetings are thing of the past.
+Thanks to the webcam and the explosion of web conferencing platforms, sales phone calls are where it’s at.
 And it’s working: “Closed deals involve using webcams 41% more often than lost deals.”

 With this shift to visual meetings, new attention real-estate has opened up, and the bar for sales presentation skills has been raised.

-Not only does using a visual sales presentation increase your close rates, but it also increases your revenue per deal.
+Not only does using a visual sales pitch increase your close rates, but it also increases your revenue per deal.
 As Chet Holmes writes in The Ultimate Sales Machine,

 You will find that, not only do you close a higher percentage of prospects, but they will actually pay more money for the same product.”